-- Remember that being in this situation is not your fault.
-You did not do anything wrong, it is the person who is making you uncomfortable that is to blame.
+- Remind yourself this isn’t your fault.
+You did not do anything wrong.
+It is the person who is pressuring you who is responsible.

-- Be true to yourself.
+- Trust your gut.
 Don't feel obligated to do anything you don't want to do.
-"I don’t want to" is always a good enough reason.
-Do what feels right to you and what you are comfortable with.
+It doesn’t matter why you don’t want to do something.
+Simply not being interested is reason enough.
+Do only what feels right to you and what you are comfortable with.

 - Have a code word.
 Develop a code with friends or family that means “I’m uncomfortable” or “I need help.”
 It could be a series of numbers you can text, like “311.”
 It might be a phrase you say out loud such as, “I wish we took more vacations.”
 This way you can communicate your concern and get help without alerting the person who is pressuring you.